FrankCCCCC/DL_DB_Quick_Note/paper_presentation/GA_NTK/ga_ntk.md

 ---

-# Gradient Vanish
+# Our Contribution: Solved Gradient Vanish

-Decision boundary of the discriminator and the corresponding gradients for the generator $\mathbf{Z}^n$ in (a) GANs and (b) GA-NTK on 1D toy dataset.
+**In our experiment**, decision boundary of the discriminator and the corresponding gradients for the generator $\mathbf{Z}^n$ in (a) GANs and (b) GA-NTK on 1D toy dataset.
 The blue points are real data points and the red ones are fake.
 The discriminator output 1 for the real data points and 0 for the fake ones(fig (a) red line).
 The **gradients(fig (a) blue line) vanishes while the the data points are far away from the decision boundary**.

 The **gray dashed lines indicate the gradients for $\mathbf{Z}^n$ from different element networks of the ensemble discriminator in GA-NTK**.